Do you need heat mats under your seed starting trays? It depends! Here's what you need to know about seedling heating mats and when to use them!

 But you should only use a heat mat for seed germination under heat-loving crops that require a specific soil temperature range that is higher than the ambient air temperature of your growing room.
 Most seed packets will give you all the information you need!

 For example, I recently started lisianthus from seed.
-The seed packet states that that the optimal temperature for germination is 70-75 degrees.
+The seed packet states that the optimal temperature for germination is 70-75 degrees.
 Further down, it's recommended that once the seedlings emerge, you should reduce the temperature to 60-70 degrees.

 Can you start seeds without a heat mat?

-Always check the seed packet information for the right temperature range required for germination.
-If it's not listed, a good rule of thumb is that if it can be direct sown before or a few weeks after the last frost date, it probably doesn't need the additional heat.
+If a temperature is not listed, a good rule of thumb is that if it can be direct sown before or a few weeks after the last frost date, it probably doesn't need the additional heat.
 Ground soil takes a while to warm up, so you'll be planting those seeds into temperatures that are well below those inside your house.

 For example, sweet peas can be direct seeded outdoors six weeks before the last frost.
 These plants definitely don't need a heat mat!